|Jesus is So Cool (Photo credit: Wikipedia)|

-As an atheist (i.e., one who does not share your belief in god), I will not pretend to have a comprehensive grasp of your beliefs and how they guide your actions.
-I find the concept of the Christian god to be logically inconsistent, and I worry that your embrace of faith opens the door to the denigration of reason.
+As an atheist (i.e., one who does not share your belief in gods), I will not pretend to have a comprehensive grasp of your beliefs and how they guide your actions.
+I find the concept of the Christian god to be logically incoherent, and I worry that your embrace of faith opens the door to the denigration of reason.
 I fear that a future of religion will be a future of continued intolerance and conflict.
 I could say more about the reasons for my lack of belief, but that is not the purpose of this letter.

 When you say that you are a Christian, what does that mean to you?
 Does your definition include acceptance of the core themes present throughout the words of Jesus?
 If so, does your definition also include acting in accordance with these themes?
 You see, part of my confusion is based on my observation that many of my fellow atheists act in a manner consistent with the teachings of Jesus while many self-proclaimed Christians do not.
-Granted, we atheists would say that our actions are based on secular humanism rather than biblical teachings, but the result is often similar.
+Granted, we atheists would probably say that our actions are based on secular humanism rather than biblical teachings, but the result is often similar.
 Moreover, it is rare that I see organized groups of Christians denouncing the Christian extremists who spread hate.
 This gives non-believers the message that more Christians agree with the extremist agenda than may be the case.

 As a secular humanist, I believe that the eradication of poverty is a necessary goal in the pursuit of social justice.
 This position seems more than compatible with Jesus' teachings; it seems like one of his central themes.
 I certainly don't speak for all atheists or secular humanists, but I would welcome an ongoing dialogue with Christians who agree with Jesus.
 As for those who call themselves Christians while ignoring or acting contrary to Jesus' core teachings, I hope you will join me in speaking out against them.